The

 B.

-the accounting value of the firm is greater than the market value of the firm
+accounting value of the firm is greater than the market value of the

 C.